woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 +        from_secret: secret_token
 ```

-The `from_secret` syntax also works for settings in any hierarchy.

 :::info Important
 You cannot use the deprecated `secrets` or `environment` directly in plugin steps, as this could alter plugin execution.
 Instead, use the `settings` field for secrets in plugins: